Cost Update

 How Winnipeg Compares to Other Canadian Cities

-Winnipeg remains one of the more affordable places in Canada to renovate, though the gap is narrowing.
-Our average of $16,968 is quite similar to Oshawa, which sits at $16,898.
-It’s interesting to see that we are significantly cheaper than Windsor, where the average jumps to $23,050.
+Winnipeg remains one of the more affordable major markets in Canada for renovations, though the gap is narrowing.
+Our average of $20,840 is actually quite similar to what homeowners are seeing in Ontario and the Maritimes.

 Is 2026 a Good Time for Bathroom Renovation in Winnipeg?